dinki/View-Assist/wiki/blog/2024-05-10-May-Update/index.md

 If you haven't checked out the Youtube channel please take a look and, not to sound cliché, like, subscribe, and comment as this will help draw a larger audience and perhaps some other contributors.

 https://www.youtube.com/channel/UCm1i3EkmUwsQnrbq_Sr37jw

+---

+All videos and wiki pages are now available for creating the Assist satellite devices using Stream Assist for wake word detection.
+At present, someone should be able to go through the wiki and/or Youtube videos and install the components necessary to create a device that will listen for wake word and then action and respond.
+Next steps are underway for tying these devices into the View Assist system.
+The first video for this was uploaded today with a few more to follow before the complete View Assist configuration series is complete.
+We have some good folks beta testing VA on the Discord channel and it is fantastic to see them get their VA system running and the excitement that follows.
+More good stuff coming soon.